CISC4080/lab2/README.md

 ./lab2.exe
 ```

-To set an individual function, pass the testcase and subcase in the command line as follows (where we test the quicksort function):
+To test an individual function, pass the testcase and subcase in the command line as follows (where we test the quicksort function):
 ```
 ./lab2.exe -tc="lab2" -sc="quicksort"
 ```